ericbrustad/admin-repo-2/apps/admin/docs/gpt-conversation-log.md

 ---

+**Timestamp:** 2025-11-01T12:00:00Z

+**You:** Add an Update button that saves locally without touching Supabase, expand the seasonal skins with Christmas, holiday, and patriotic options, keep the new themes readable, and move the geo selector to Leaflet so missions and devices pick up the fresh coordinates.

+**GPT:** Confirmed with ChatGPT-5 thinking, wired the Update control to persist snapshots locally with transfer tags, introduced the new Christmas/holiday/patriotic/nature theme boxes with remote wallpapers and added fonts, switched the settings geo selector to Leaflet so future missions and devices honor the refreshed coordinates, refreshed the fallback game list, and logged the pairing here for QA.

+---

 **Timestamp:** 2025-10-31T23:30:00Z

 **You:** Starfield Dawn still overrides every saved game—reset the configs to the restored forest/military/cartoon themes, make Forest Outpost the default skin, and confirm ChatGPT-5 thinking signs off.